brangerbriz/machine-learning-docs/markdown/index.md

     </a>
 </h3>

+<p style="padding: 30px; background-color: #ebfcff;">This is a draft release.
+This documentation is under active development, so expect imperfections and upcoming content changes.
+If you notice something, please <a href="https://github.com/brangerbriz/machine-learning-docs/issues">create an issue</a> on GitHub, or better yet, submit a pull request with a fix.</p>

 This website is a reference for all things Machine Learning at [Branger_Briz](http://brangerbriz.com).
 Since November 2016<span class="marginal-note" data-info="We began with a [generative person-to-person video translation experiment](https://twitter.com/brannondorsey/status/808461108881268736) as well as an [introductory blog post](https://brangerbriz.com/blog/machine-learning-a-journey-towards-general-purpose-algorithms) on the subject of ML at large."></span>, our research team has been exploring the current state-of-the art in machine learning and this website serves as the product of much of that research.
-The goal of this resource is to provide a central repository for BB developers to learn about machine learning so that it can be used in current and future projects.
+The goal of this resource is to provide a central repository for developers to learn about machine learning so that it can be used in current and future projects.

 - [What is Machine Learning](what-is-machine-learning.html) (start here)
 - [General Purpose Algorithms](general-purpose-algorithms.html)